A dictionary of fields you have selected. Currently available fields:

 - cache_code - code of the cache which the log entry refers to,

-date - date and time (ISO 8601) when the log entry was submitted.
+date - date and time (ISO 8601) which was supplied with

 Please note that log entries often contain dates only (with the times